Bullfighting: Portuguese

 Most Portuguese bullfights are held in two phases: the spectacle of the cavaleiro, and the pega.
 In the cavaleiro, a horseman on a Portuguese Lusitano horse (specially trained for the fights) fights the bull from horseback.
 The purpose of this fight is to stab three or four bandeiras (small javelins) into the back of the bull.

 In the second stage, called the pega ("holding"), the forcados, a group of eight men, challenge the bull directly without any protection or weapon of defense.
 The frontman provokes the bull into a charge to perform a pega de cara or pega de caras (face grab).
 The frontman secures the animal's head and is quickly aided by his fellows who surround and secure the animal until he is subdued.
 Forcados are dressed in a traditional costume of damask or velvet, with long knitted hats as worn by the campinos (bull headers) from Ribatejo.

 The bull is not killed in the ring and, at the end of the corrida, leading oxen are let into the arena, and two campinos on foot herd the bull among them back to its pen.
 The bull is usually killed out of sight of the audience by a professional butcher.
 Some bulls, after an exceptional performance, are healed, released to pasture and used for breeding.

 In the Portuguese Azores islands, there is a form of bullfighting called tourada à corda, in which a bull is led on a rope along a street, while players taunt and dodge the bull, who is not killed during or after the fight, but returned to pasture and used in later events.

 Rádio e Televisão de Portugal (RTP) ceased to broadcast bullfights in Portugal since 2021.

-French
+France

-Since the 19th century, Spanish-style corridas have been increasingly popular in Southern France where they enjoy legal protection in areas where there is an uninterrupted tradition of such bull fights, particularly during holidays such as Whitsun or Easter.
+Since the 19th century, Spanish-style corridas have been increasingly popular in Southern France, where they enjoy legal protection in areas where there is an uninterrupted tradition of such bull fights, particularly during holidays such as Whitsun or Easter.
 Among France's most important venues for bullfighting are the ancient Roman arenas of Nîmes and Arles, although there are bull rings across the South from the Mediterranean to the Atlantic coasts.
+The Brava cattle are bred for bullfighting.

 Bullfights of this kind follow the Spanish tradition and even Spanish words are used for all Bullfighting related terms.
 Minor cosmetic differences exist such as music.
 This is not to be confused with the bloodless bullfights referred to below which are indigenous to France.